top of page

 His research and teaching centre on aural fluency, ensemble pedagogy, rhythm pedagogy, curriculum design, and assessment in higher music education.
 Across these areas, he is particularly interested in how musicians develop structural listening, groove fluency, role awareness, evaluative judgement, and the ability to translate embodied musical knowledge into teachable, assessable, and researchable forms.

-He lectures in Contemporary Music at LASALLE College of the Arts and supervises undergraduate and postgraduate research at Singapore Raffles Music College.
-He also serves as a Guest Lecturer at the Yong Siew Toh Conservatory of Music, National University of Singapore, and works with NUS and NTU student music communities in ensemble, musicianship, and guest-teaching contexts.
+He also supervises undergraduate and postgraduate research at Singapore Raffles Music College, and serves as a Guest Lecturer at the Yong Siew Toh Conservatory of Music, National University of Singapore.
+His wider university arts work includes ensemble, musicianship, and guest-teaching contexts with NUS and NTU student music communities.
 Within the University of the Arts Singapore’s IN-depth programme, he facilitates interdisciplinary creative research involving students from LASALLE and NAFA.

 Dr Seow’s editorial, advisory, and examining work reflects his interest in standards, assessment, and practice-led higher music education.
 He serves as Associate Editor for the Higher Education section of Frontiers in Education and as an Advisory Board Member for Media Discourse and Society at the Virtual University of Pakistan.
 He also holds research and professorial appointments with Johann Heinrich Pestalozzi Christian University and European-American University.
 His examining and assessment-related work spans diploma, degree, portfolio, and doctoral contexts, with particular attention to practice-based outputs, portfolio evidence, contemporary musicianship, and evaluative judgement.